-All of Rape Victim Advocates programs are conducted by trained professionals.
+All RVA programs are conducted by trained professionals.
 Each 45-minute session is developmentally appropriate, highly interactive, and tailored for your group.
 Our programs are evidence-informed and we work to include multiple learning styles and educational best practices.

 Kindergarten “Roles & Body Rules” Program

 By the completion of this program, students will have a basic understanding of two of the main objectives of RVA’s youth program.
 First, they will understand and explore gender roles.
 Second, they will get the chance to try asking before touching their classmates and learn to accept when their request is rejected.

 Grades 1 & 2 “Safe Touch” Program

 By the completion of this program, students will be able to identify and understand various limitations of gender roles.
 They will identify private body parts and their personal boundaries.
 With that, students will build on Kindergarten consent curriculum by modeling asking permission for safe touches and saying “no” to unsafe touches all while they learn to differentiate between safe and unsafe touches.
 Finally, students will identify five safe adults to whom they can report followed by a role play of that report.

 By the completion of this program, students will challenge gender roles, resolve conflicts peacefully, know how to identify and report sexual abuse from both an adult and a peer.
 Teachers are encouraged to continue the conversation with their classes before and after program implementation and undergo RVA’s teacher training on responding to sexual assault disclosures, since children who previously have not reported may do so in the course of this program.

 Grades 6-8 “Making Schools Safe” Program